Has it happened to you?

 The objective is to spark interest and get a conversation started with your target audience, to ultimately win them over to become your customers.

 It’s also what more traditionally used to be known as the mission statement.
 The trouble with these was often that they seemed like rather robotic and manufactured, and consequently meaningless summaries of a company’s (or also individual’s, just think CV’s and cover letters) aims and values.

-Other common terms, which sometimes get used interchangeably include vision and values statement, brand message or even manifesto, blueprint or spiel.
+Other common terms, which sometimes get confused, hence used interchangeably, include vision and values statement, brand message or even manifesto, blueprint or spiel.
 Or the latest buzzword on the block is of course ‘story’.

 It doesn’t really matter that much what it is referred to, but what really matters is what’s inside and what that manufacturing process looks like.

 Are you following an old-school approach using rather artificial and mechanical bogus words to try and fabricate some sort of immaculate, fault and flawless image?